Ricky0708/iCat.SQLTools/README.md

   <ul><a>v1.1.0.0</a>
     <li> 『POCO Generator』 is available ( use script to generate model calss )
           <br/>
-          It can also auto generate script when double click row in datagrid 『Tables』..
+          It can also auto generate script when double click row in datagrid 『Tables』..</li>
   </ul>

   <ul><a>v1.0.2.2</a>
-    <li> When every 『Tables』 tabPage load data from SQL, they own self sql connection, make user can maintain different db at the same time
+    <li> When every 『Tables』 tabPage load data from SQL, they own self sql connection, make user can maintain different db at the same time</li>
-    <li> Load data from sql, tables sort by TableName
+    <li> Load data from sql, tables sort by TableName</li>
   </ul>

   <ul><a>v1.0.2.1</a>